Comment on page

 Using CSS directly to style form layout and components

-The style settings available within the theme editor are mostly simple wrappers around CSS properties that are applied to DOM elements rendered by Formsort.
+The style settings available within the theme editor are mostly simple wrappers around the CSS properties that are applied to the HTML elements rendered by Formsort.
+In simple terms, the options you see in the theme editor are easy-to-use controls for changing the appearance of your forms.

-If you'd prefer to use CSS syntax directly to style your forms, you can do so, by accessing Theme > General > Content area > Custom CSS and entering valid CSS rules there.
+If you'd prefer to use CSS syntax directly to style your forms, you can do so by heading to Theme > General > Content area > Custom CSS and entering valid CSS rules there.

 CSS overrides are an escape hatch!
-Please use our theme editor tools whenever possible.
+Please use our theme editor tools as much as possible.

 border-radius: .5em;